ow2-proactive/studio/README.md

 bower install
 ```

-Then to deploy the studio with the scheduler create a symlink in `$SCHEDULING_HOME/dist/war`
+Then to deploy the studio with the scheduler, create a symlink called `studio` in `$SCHEDULING_HOME/dist/war`
 pointing to `app`.

 # Tests